John Hippisley (actor): Covent Garden

 David Garrick's Miss in Her Teens.
 After this time his name disappears from the bills.

-He died at Bristol on 12 February 1748.

 His style

 Thomas Davies, in his Life of Garrick (i.
 356), described Hippisley as a "comedian of lively humour and droll pleasantry".
 His appearance was comic, and always elicited laughter and applause from the audience.
 This was in part due to a burn on his face, received in youth.
 He says of himself, in his epilogue to The Journey to Bristol, that his "ugly face is a farce".

 Family

 His son John Hippisley appeared at Covent Garden as Tom Thumb, in April 1740; he later was known as a writer about Africa.
 His daughters Jane (1719–1791) and Elizabeth (fl.
 1742–1769) became actresses.

+Death

+He died at Bristol on 12 February 1748.
+He was buried in Clifton, Gloucestershire, with the following epitaph: